 Home Equity Line of Credit (HELOC) loans effectively work like a credit card: You add to your outstanding balance as you spend and pay it off continuously over time.
-The difference is typically a lower interest rate because the loan is attached by your home.
+Unlike a home equity loan, that is just a lump sum loan, HELOC loans can be borrowed against as you need over a set period of time.
+The difference between a HELOC loan and a regular credit card is typically a lower interest rate, because the loan is secured by your home.
+HELOC loans can be great if you want to pay off other outstanding debts with higher interest rates or if you anticipate needing access to additional financial resources for a period of time.
 Here are 10 of the best HELOC lenders on the market.

 Bank of the West

 BNP Paribas subsidiary Bank of the West was founded back in 1874.
 Today it offers customers a HELOC line of credit with no origination or closing costs for up to $2 million.
 You can apply in a local branch or online.

 Maryland-based Homeside Financial has branches in 22 states.
 It’s easy to apply online, and employees are reportedly helpful.
 But there is an origination fee of $495 and a minimum draw of $10,000.